 RELATED FILM REVIEW | Leap Year (2010)Romantic Movie Spotlight: Leap Year's Anna and Declan #FWarchives Click To Tweet

 I’d argue that the end scene is still, these many re-watches later, one of my favorite “proposal” scenes – maybe even one of the best among its peer group.
 But instead of my continued ramblings, I’ll just leave a portion of said scene down below with links to read it in its entirety.
-Then, let me know what you think of this scene or what your favorite scene from Leap Year is.
+Then, let me know what you think of this Romantic Movie Spotlight: Leap Year scene.
+Or what your favorite scene from Leap Year is.

 THE FILM: Leap Year

 THE PAIRING: Anna Brady (Amy Adams) and Declan O’Callahan (Matthew Goode)

 There are a lot of romantic comedies out there.
 Some are good for a night’s worth of laughs.
 Others are the kind we never tire of, no matter the clichés.
 For me, one of those movies is Leap Year.
 Cute in a more wholesome way, the plot is also darling.
 With 2016 being a leap year, I figured there was no better time than now to revisit on of my favorite romantic moments among the ranks of contemporary romantic comedies.

 The Lead-In: Leap Year